MarcusBarnes/MIK_workshop_Islandoracon_2017/README.md

 ## Some MIK use cases

 * Migrating from another repository
-  * MIK has been used to migrate from [CONTENTdm](http://www.oclc.org/en/contentdm.html), [Digital Commons](https://www.bepress.com/products/digital-commons/), and [Vital](https://www.iii.com/products/digital-asset-management/).
+  * MIK has been used to migrate from [CONTENTdm](http://www.oclc.org/en/contentdm.html), [Digital Commons](https://www.bepress.com/products/digital-commons/), [Vital](https://www.iii.com/products/digital-asset-management/), and custom repositories running on [relational databases](https://github.com/MarcusBarnes/mik/wiki/Migration-Guide:-Simon-Fraser-University-Library-Editorial-Cartoons-Collection).
 * Preparing content for ingestion into Islandora
   * MIK can read a CSV metadata file and generate Islandora import packages for each object described in it.
 You can create packages for images/PDFs/videos, books, newspaper issues, and simple compound objects from CSV files.
 * Automated ingestion workflows
   * MIK has been scripted to convert content saved in watch folders into Islandora import packages.
 Running MIK as a timed (e.g., cron) job on this content will allows you to automate content ingestion.

+## MIK's documentation

+* wiki
+* tutorial
+* cookbook

+## MIK's log files

 ## Installing MIK